tootsf/tootsf.github.io/community_bridge/modules/menu/server.md

 **None** - The menu module only provides client-side functionality.

-All menu operations are handled client-side using the `Menu.Open()` function.
+All menu operations are handled client-side using the `Bridge.Menu.Open()` function.

 ## Manual Event Triggering